HomeArticle

 On one side of the whiteboard, there was a list of the technical advantages of OLED.
 There were mature paths to follow in product planning, supply chain, and even marketing promotion for each step.

-On the other side, there was a roadmap of the Mini LED technology with an unclear future, marked with numerous questions and unsolved problems.
+On the other side, there was a technology roadmap of Mini LED with an unclear future, marked with numerous questions and unsolved problems.

 But the problem is that every seemingly simplest choice has already been priced.